aalfiann/streaming-link-generator/README.md

 ```

 ## Installation
-The recommended way to install Guzzle is through
+The recommended way to install StreamingLinkGenerator is through
 [Composer](http://getcomposer.org).

 ```bash